 I created this recipe based on necessity.
 I did some googling around to see if I could find a recipe that would fit all my needs, but I didn’t find exactly what I wanted.
-This High Protein, Oatmeal Breakfast Bake, is a do-ahead meal that includes a nice balance of complex carbohydrates, fiber, unprocessed protein (I didn’t want a protein powder) and healthy fats.
-I don’t have anything against quality protein powders, but for my kids in particular, I wanted to use real food sources.
-Using many eggs, also gives this recipe a good boost of micro nutrients, that protein powder doesn’t provide.
+These High Protein Oatmeal Breakfast Squares, are a do-ahead meal or snack that include a nice balance of complex carbohydrates, fiber, protein and healthy fats.
+These squares turn out more like a bread.
+Good for splitting in half and topping with nut butter, jam, butter, or a drizzle of maple syrup!
+The ingredients are simple and mostly shelf stable, which means you can make them anytime.

 I got the idea for these squares, by mixing in an egg to the kids oatmeal.
 I wanted it to be a more nutritionally complete meal, and it was a hit!
 Here’s how I did it:

 - Get out your serving bowl and whip 1 egg in it.